retsullivan/retsullivan.github.io/_posts/2019-10-02-GRASPing-the-Big-Idea.md

 ## **Low Coupling**

-* Strives to reduce dependencies between parts of the codebase.Lowers the impact of change in one class.
+* Strives to reduce dependencies between parts of the codebase.
+* Lowers the impact of change in one class.
 * Makes code more reusable, maintainable and stable.
 * Code may end up with many layers of indirection, which can make it hard for someone who didn’t write it to sort out.